 - Breakfast: Enjoy it with a low-calorie cabbage frittata packed with veggies for a healthy start to your day.

-- Lunch: It’s perfect alongside an eggplant salad or my bean spread.
+- Lunch: It's perfect alongside an eggplant salad or my easy garlic and bean dip with tomato sauce.

 - Dinner: Serve it with roast cauliflower or an aubergine recipe for a unique combination.
 It also goes wonderfully with spinach and pepper chicken for a satisfying meal.